bverwijst/OverseerrTelegramApproval/README.md

 Webhook authentication issues are also clearly logged, so you’ll know if the secret is missing or incorrect.

-Check your container logs for any issues—setup problems will be obvious and easy to fix!
+Check your container logs for any issues, setup problems will be obvious and easy to fix!

 ---
 ## Contributing